duckdb/duckdb-web/docs/sql/statements/create_sequence.md

 ### Creating and Dropping Sequences

-Sequences can be created and dropped similarly to other catalogue items:
+Sequences can be created and dropped similarly to other catalogue items.

 Overwrite an existing sequence: